Tsiri/RHEIA/docs/sphinx/stochastic design space.rst

 These files are present in the case folder for the specific case considered (e.g. :file:`CASES\\H2_FUEL` for the `H2_FUEL` case).
 In :file:`design_space`, the deterministic values for the model parameters and the range for the design variables are provided.
 In :file:`stochastic_space`, the uncertainty is allocated to the specific model parameters and design variables.
-When a deterministic optimization is performed, only the :file:`design_space` file is required.
+When a deterministic design optimization is performed, only the :file:`design_space` file is required.
-In the other cases, i.e. uncertainty quantification and robust optimization, both files are required.
+In the other cases, i.e. uncertainty quantification and robust design optimization, both files are required.

 .. _lab:ssdesignspace: